 We often get asked the question, “What is that noise?”

 It greets you in the morning and continues throughout the day, getting louder and louder until it reaches a deafening crescendo.

-It’s is chorus of the cicadas and they’re singing the song of summer.
+It’s the chorus of the cicadas and they’re singing the song of summer.

 What are cicadas?

 Cicadas are insects best known for their buzzing noise which can be amplified by multitudes of insects into an overpowering hum.

 They are members of the superfamily Cicadoidea and are physically distinguished by their stout bodies, broad heads, clear-membrane wings, and large compound eyes.